Vegetation condition was poor for a second year, along with below-average farming conditions and tree cover

 Vegetation growth rates, estimated from weather and satellite data, also returned to normal.
-Nationally, growth was 10% less than the previous year and 17% below the 2000–2018 average.
+Nationally, growth was 21% less than the previous year and 1% below the 2000–2019 average.
 Growth conditions were the best since 2000 in the NSW wheat belt.
 Growth conditions were the worst in two decades in parts of inland WA.

-Farming conditions improved slightly compared to the previous year due to improved conditions in southeast Australia.
+Farming conditions improved considerably compared to the previous year, mainly due to improved conditions in southeast Australia.
 Vegetation productivity was above average 2000–2019 levels in dryland cropping (+25%) and irrigation (+24%) and close to normal in grazing (+3%).

-Growth conditions were only slightly better than previous year and remained below average 2000-2019 conditions in native and plantation forestry (-12%) and natural environments (-19%).
+Growth conditions were only slightly better than previous year and remained below average 2000-2019 conditions in native and plantation forestry (-9%) and natural environments (-6%).

-Drought and fire reduced tree cover across much of the country.
-Tree cover, the canopy fraction of vegetation >2 m tall, declined for a second year, falling 13% or 8 Mha from 2018, to 8% below the 2000–2018 average.
+Increased water availability led to expanded tree cover.
+Tree cover, the canopy fraction of vegetation >2 m tall, increased by 13% or 7 Mha from 2019, to 1% below the 2000–2019 average.